Aashutosh489/linux-admin-projects/LVM-SETUP/README.md

 If your lv have free space or extra space so we reduce that space so this called LVM or LV reduce.

-First: Check disk size
+.First: Check disk size

  `df -hPT`

-After see lv:
+.After see lv:

  `lvs` or `lvscsan`

-After we umount the lvpath or fs path:
+.
+And After we umount the lvpath or fs path:

  `umount lvpath` or `umount -f lvpath`

-If umount don,t run properly so we check which user are inside the lvpath so we use these commands:
+.If umount don,t run properly so we check which user are inside the lvpath so we use these commands:

 `lsof fspath` or `fuser -cu fspath`

-After we check our file system is proper or not,inode ,data structure in our file system is ok or not so we use this command and if something is wrong so this command fix it:
+.After we check our file system is proper or not,inode ,data structure in our file system is ok or not so we use this command and if something is wrong so this command fix it: